Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Step-by-step

-1. Separate the eggs and beat the egg whites until stiff.
+1. Separate eggs and beat egg whites stiff.

-2. Beat the egg yolks with the sugar, vanilla sugar and milk until frothy, fold in the flour and beaten egg whites.
+2. Beat egg yolks with sugar, vanilla sugar, and milk until frothy, fold in flour and beaten egg whites.

-3. Melt the butter in the lid of the Dutch oven, pour in half of the batter and allow to set until the underside is brown.
+3. Melt butter in the Dutch Oven lid, pour in half the dough, and let it set until the bottom is brown.

-4. Divide the batter into large pieces and leave briefly in the lid.
+4. Cut the dough into rough pieces and leave briefly in the lid.

-5. Prepare the second half of the dough in the same way.
+5. Prepare the second half of the dough the same way.

 6. Serve with powdered sugar and (optional) vanilla or berry sauce.